Asia Pacific Economic Cooperation (APEC)

 ABAC was set up to provide a link between APEC and the business community.
 Drawn from the private sector, ABAC representatives are appointed by each APEC leader and collectively prepare an annual report with recommendations on how to improve the business and investment environment within the Asia-Pacific region.

-Canada currently has three ABAC representatives, who are tasked with helping to strengthen Canada’s commercial interests and engagement within the region, including by promoting Canada as an investment destination of choice.
+Canada currently has one ABAC representatives, who is tasked with helping to strengthen Canada’s commercial interests and engagement within the region, including by promoting Canada as an investment destination of choice.

 - APEC Trade Repository

 - ABAC Official Website

 - Canada's Individual Action Plan (IAP): IAPs describe measures that each member economy plans to take in 15 specific areas in order to achieve APEC's goal of free and open trade and investment.